Lucifer970901/Terraform-OCI-scripts/README.md

-This repository contains whatever I tried out  and traouble shooting which was done using terraform for the oracle provider This is for the terraform version 12. this can be considered as a beginer guide(hands on) This particular config file is for resources such as VCN, subnet(both private and public), Internet gateway, Route table with route rules, security lists.
+This repository contains whatever I tried out  and traouble shooting which was done using terraform for the oracle provider This is for the terraform version 12. this can be considered as a beginer guide(hands on)

 Introduction
 We will discuss the use of infrastructure as a code software to deploy Oracle Linux within Oracle Cloud Infrastructure.
 Infrastructure as a code is a process where data center computing can be provisioned using machine-readable definition files.
 Infrastructure as a code can replace traditional tools and techniques such as manual systems administration and interactive UI and command line.
 Terraform is open-source software that allows users to define complex data center infrastructure in a high-level configuration language used within a supported public cloud using API’s.